Persian Rug Cleaning & Maintenance

 Blot immediately with a clean, absorbent cloth

-Test any cleaning solution on a hidden corner
+Test any solution on a hidden area first

 Avoid: